(Editor’s note: This commentary has been updated to clarify findings from Pacific Northwest National Laboratory research.)

 The short answer is this: Transitioning to electric vehicles does not pose a threat to our grid or our electricity supply.
 In fact, if managed strategically, electric vehicles can make our grid more robust and resilient.

 To start, Washington State produces more energy than we currently use.
 Our steady supply of renewable energy means that our excess power is sold to neighboring states, Canada, and Mexico.
-Research from the Pacific Northwest National Laboratory found that the western grid can easily handle up to 24 million electric vehicles without requiring any additional power plants.
-That’s sixteen times the current number of electric cars currently in use in the entire country.
+Research from the Pacific Northwest National Laboratory found that the national, western grid, and Washington state regions can handle electric vehicle fleet sizes of up to 24 million, 9 million, and 1 million, respectively, without requiring any additional power plants.
+With managed charging, the number increases to 2.7 million for Washington State.
+The state has 74,000 EV’s registered as of 2020.

 Meanwhile, Washington State imports over $5 billion worth of oil, most of which is used to power our transportation sector.
 As a former petroleum engineer, I can tell you that not only is oil harmful to the environment, but it is also an inefficient fuel.
 About as much energy goes into just refining a gallon of gasoline as an electric car uses to go a gallon-worth of miles.
 Most of the energy stored in oil is burned and emitted as heat, with only one-fifth of the original energy actually powering your car.
 In contrast, almost all the energy produced by renewable sources like wind, hydro, and solar is usable as energy.
 This means we can power our cars, trucks, and SUVs with less energy input overall.